prometiium/prometiium/README.md

 has traditional finance past
-he is on the map Blochain Developer
+he is on the map

 setuP.exe doesn't work!